miszka2001/test-app/README.md

 # Overview

 This simple project has been created for the recruitment purposes.
-It is a calculator which takes as an input HTTP POST request with mathematical equation (for example {’’expression’’:”2+2”}) and gives back an evaluated result of the equation in form of HTTP response.
+It is a calculator which takes as an input HTTP POST request with mathematical equation (for example {’’expression’’:”2+2”}) and does calculations in parallel and gives back an evaluated result of the equation in form of HTTP response.

 ## Technologies used:
 - Python 3.8.3